 The world has many names for the juneberry- including serviceberry, shadbush, and saskatoon- none of which refer to specific species.
 Minnesota has several species, not that it really matters.
 They are hard to tell apart and hybridize regularly.
 The Minnesota Wildflowers website lists four species, and a quick survey of the Bell Museum Biodiversity Atlas reveals there are at least twice that many here- again, not that it matters.

 Juneberries of whatever species occupy mainly the forested regions of Minnesota.
 They grow as tall shrubs or short trees with slender stems.
-I’ve found some specimens with trunks in the 3-4 inch diameter, albeit rarely; most are in the 1-2 inch range.
+I’ve found some specimens with trunks in the three- to four-inch diameter, albeit rarely; most are in the one- to two-inch range.
 They are of the Rose family and are fairly closely related to apples.
 The leaves resemble those of apple trees, and the fruit has a mild apple-y flavor in my opinion.

 Juneberries come in what I call a “rolling harvest” in that they are not generally all ripe at once on any given tree (like black cherries).
 This can cause the season to stretch out for weeks.
 Different parts of the state also experience harvests at different times; the one next to my shed at home ripens in late June, and I’ve found excellent crops in August up in the Arrowhead (the berries along the North Shore were the biggest I’ve ever seen, for what it’s worth).